 Nautilus/Nemo file extensions¶

-For Krita 3.0 and later, first try out the appimage from the website first.
+For Krita 3.0 and later, first try out the AppImage from the official website.
 90% of the time this is by far the easiest way to get the latest Krita.
-Just download the appimage, and then use the file properties or the bash command
+Just download the AppImage, and then use the file properties or the bash command

-Appimages are ISOs with all the necessary libraries inside, meaning no fiddling with repositories and dependencies, at the cost of a slight bit more diskspace taken up (And this size would only be bigger if you were using Plasma to begin with).
+AppImages are ISOs with all the necessary libraries bundled inside, that means no fiddling with repositories and dependencies, at the cost of a slight bit more disk space taken up (And this size would only be bigger if you were using Plasma to begin with).

 Ubuntu and Kubuntu¶

 It does not matter which version of Ubuntu you use, Krita will run just fine.
 However, by default, only a very old version of Krita is available.
 You should either use the AppImage, Flatpak or the Snap available from Ubuntu’s app store.
 We also maintain a PPA for getting the latest builds of Krita, you can read more about the PPA and install instructions here.

 The latest stable builds are available from KDE:Extra repo:

 Krita is also in the official repos, you can install it from Yast.

 Krita is in the official repos, you can install it by using packagekit (Add/Remove Software) or by writing the following command in terminal.

 dnf install krita